KevinPDesign/electric-vehicle-analysis/README.md

 # electric-vehicle-analysis
 Exploratory data analysis of electric vehicle specifications using Python and Jupyter Notebook.
-Focused on battery, range, and performance trends for 2025 models.
+Focused on battery, range, and performance trends for 2025 models....